lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-Then we do the same thing for the adjusted models list, but instead we bind rows for both unadjusted and adjusted models.
+We can do the same thing for the list of adjusted models, but instead, we bind rows for both unadjusted and adjusted models.
 This puts all model items into a single dataframe.
 Lastly, we add information about the outcome.
-We now have a single model dataframe to plot and create tables from.
+We now have a single model dataframe we can use to create plots and tables.

 ---